 I was raised in the Methodist Church and loved the Lord.
 At one point I was even teaching Sunday School.
 One day I questioned a lesson plan as it didn’t seem to teach what the Bible said.
-I asked the minister about it and he said that I didn’t have to understand it, just teach it.
+I asked the minister about it, and he said that I didn’t have to understand it, just teach it.
 I realized that I needed to get to know the Bible better, so I quit teaching the class and joined an adult Sunday School class.
-But even there, I didn’t receive answers to my questions as the class seemed as confused as I was.
+But even there I didn’t receive answers to my questions, since the class seemed as confused as I was.

 On my own, I purchased a New King James Bible with Jesus’ words in red.
 I asked Jehovah to show me the REAL truth.
 And did He ever!
 As I read, Scriptures started to jump off the pages at me, and they were all about Jesus and the Holy Spirit.
 I couldn’t get enough.

 The Holy Spirit himself was teaching me!
-I underlined these scriptures and wrote them on 3 x 5 inch cards.
-Finally, I had found the truth after 24 years!
-But I still had to break free from the mind control of all of those years of indoctrination in the organization.
+I underlined these Scriptures and wrote them on 3 x 5 cards.
+Finally, I had found the truth after twenty-four years!
+But I still had to break free from the mind control of all those years of indoctrination in the organization.
 The Lord helped me there as well.
-He got me a job in an office, working with a wonderful born again Christian in whom I confided my doubts and fears.
+He got me a job in an office, working with a wonderful born-again Christian in whom I confided my doubts and fears.
 She prayed with me and encouraged me so much.